 A child can have its first Swiss Army Knife at the age of 4.
 This SAK would be one specially created just as a toy for toddlers.
 At around 10, a child can have an actual SAK that can be used for getting simple works done.
 Teenagers can have different SAKs suitable for camping or bush-crafting.

 Be it a camping trip, scouting, or bush-crafting, these outdoor activities leave a lasting impression in a kid’s memory.
 If the kid needs a pocket knife, it is important to look for the best one available in the market that is just right for him or her.

-Here are some of the best Swiss Army Knives from Victorinox that could just be the first SAK for your kid.
+Here are some of the best Swiss Army Knives from Victorinox meant for children of different age groups.
+One of these could just be the first SAK for your kid.

 1. Victorinox Pocket Knife Toy

 Yes, you read it right.
 This is a toy.
 And a very good one.
 Does your 4-year toddler think that daddy’s pocket knife is the best?
 Then you probably have found just the perfect gift item for your kid.